fluent/fluent-operator/README.md

 ![fluentbit-operator](docs/images/fluentbit-operator.svg)

-### Fluentd Operator
+### Fluentd

-Fluentd Operator defines five custom resources using CustomResourceDefinition (CRD):
+The following CRDs are defined for Fluentd:

 - **`Fluentd`**: Defines the Fluentd Statefulset and its configs.
 A custom Fluentd image `kubesphere/fluentd` is required to work with Fluentd Operator for dynamic configuration reloading.
 - **`FluentdConfig`**: Select cluster-level or namespace-level scope input/filter/output plugins and generates the final config into a Secret.